QueensCoder/Algo-and-Data-Structure-Solutions/README.md

 Contributions are welcome to expand and improve the collection of solutions in these areas.

+### Running Tests with Vite

+To run tests for the solutions in this repository, we use Vite, a fast and modern build tool.
+Vite provides a smooth development experience with its lightning-fast hot module replacement and optimized build process.
+To run the tests, follow these steps:

+1. Install the dependencies by running `npm install` or `yarn install`.
+2. Use the command `vite test` to execute the test cases for the solutions.

+This setup ensures that your tests run efficiently and you get immediate feedback on your code changes.

+### Archived Problems

+This repository also contains a section for archived problems.
+These are older problems and solutions that are no longer actively maintained.
+While they may still provide valuable insights and learning opportunities, please be aware that they might not follow the latest best practices or coding standards.
+Contributions to update or improve these archived solutions are welcome.

 # Run Commands

 <!-- run using hot reload for ts solutions -->